MicrosoftDocs/semantic-kernel-docs/semantic-kernel/samples/index.md

 Multiple learning samples are provided in the [Semantic Kernel GitHub repository](/semantic-kernel/getting-started/setup) to help you learn core concepts of Semantic Kernel.

+## Requirements to run the app samples

+> [!div class="checklist"]
+> * [Azure Functions Core Tools](https://learn.microsoft.com/azure/azure-functions/functions-run-local) - used for running the kernel as a local API
+> * [Yarn](https://yarnpkg.com/getting-started/install) - used installing dependencies of the React sample apps and running the sample apps

 ## Samples to get you started

 | Sample App | Illustrates |